Get 80% off your plan for your first 3 months*

 Ecommerce definition

 Retail ecommerce is the most common type.
-Businesses sell products through their websites or digital marketplaces like Amazon, Alibaba or Facebook.
+Businesses sell products through their own websites or digital marketplaces like Amazon, Alibaba or Facebook.
 Customers browse, select and purchase online, then receive delivery via courier.

 Service businesses also use ecommerce through online invoicing and digital payments.